 It is a dish made with cooked noodles of your choice and a taco-inspired sauce.
 It is the sauce that gives the overall Mexican flavor and vibe to this dish.

-- Boil the noodles: Cook the noodles by following the instructions on the package.
+- Boil the noodles: First, add the pasta to a boiling pot, and cook the noodles by following the instructions on the package.

 - Combine: Toss in the cooked noodles, salsa, and cheese.

-- Serve: Garnish with crushed tortilla chips, sour cream, chopped parsley, and cheese.
+- Serve: Lastly, garnish with crushed tortilla chips, a dollop of sour cream, chopped parsley, and shredded cheese.

 It is simply a combination of easy-to-find pantry ingredients such as the following: